ros2/ros2_documentation/source/Contributing-To-ROS.rst

 Write and update documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Contributing to the ROS documentation is a great way to learn about and improve ROS.
+Contributing to ROS documentation is a great way to learn about and improve ROS.
 Writing and updating documentation ensures it stays aligned with the code.
 Whenever you update the code, you should also update the documentation so that it remains accurate and reliable.
 Anyone can help with maintaining the existing documentation.